 📍 Location: UC San Diego Craft Center

-No experience needed—all materials and supplies are provided!
-Just bring your creativity & any garden scissors, and leave with a beautiful floral arrangement to take home.
+No experience needed—Please bring your garden scissors!
+All other materials and supplies are provided!
+Just bring your creativity, and leave with a beautiful floral arrangement to take home.

 Poway Adult School